CondensedMilk7/countryfetch-deno/README.md

 ```

+## Troubleshooting

+If you get an error after installing the newer version of the program, such as "cannot read properties of undefined",
+you might have an outdated cache.
+Try running `countryfetch sync` to update the cache.

 ## Would be nice to have in the future (a bit ambitious):

 - Display country flag in ASCII format (like in neofetch).